“Spread and Mutation of Science Misinformation”

 Why does it seem like everything causes cancer?

-Pilot study presented at the Temple University Graduate Research Forum (GRF) 2018.
+Presented at the Temple University Graduate Research Forum (GRF) 2018.

 Despite many advancements in medicine and overall cancer death rates steadily declining, every day we see more and more news about things that cause or prevent cancer.
 Some studies have shown that this overexposure to cancer-related news can create fatalistic perceptions.
 In other words, the perception that "everything causes cancer".
 This notion is only incorrect in itself, but also causes a variety of other related issues.
 If everything causes cancer, then leading a healthy lifestyle, giving up harmful habits or going for regular check ups seems like a waste of time.
 The question arises: where are these fatalistic perceptions of reality coming from?
 This study was designed to test one possible answer to this question: whether traditional and online newspapers are a contributing factor to these perceptions.